Overview

 Performance

-Source: Lipper, Waystone Management Limited.
-The Fund was originally launched as the Trojan Capital Fund, which focused on investing in UK equities with the flexibility to invest in overseas equities and other asset classes.
+Source: Lipper.
+Past performance is taken from the corresponding share class of the Trojan Global Equity Fund which merged with the Trojan Global Equity Fund (Ireland) on 13 December 2024.
+Trojan Global Equity Fund was domiciled in the UK and authorised as a UK UCITS, which was originally launched as the Trojan Capital Fund, focused on investing in UK equities with the flexibility to invest in overseas equities and other asset classes.
 The strategy was changed to a global equity strategy in December 2013.
+The Fund has been a constituent of the IA Global sector since April 2012.

 ---|---|---|---|---|---|---|